-Further Information: The fan fold invitation contains a manual explaining how to fold a Micky Mouse for it to become three dimensional.
-Using the motif of the mouse for several exhibitions, Oldenburg also staged a mouse museum, about which curator Kaspar König wrote an essay.
-Oldenburg is most famous for monumentalizing every day objects into “giant objects,” usually this means an oversized burger blown up by the artist to a size of 1.32 by 2.13 meters, a floor burger made of foam rubber, covered with canvas, red-brown colored with latex and liquitex.
-Playing with over-dimensionality and unconventional materials, it was Oldenburg who introduced the concept of Soft Sculpture to the contemporary art.
-These are sculptures that could be potentially pounded like a punching ball, squeezed like a lemon, shaken like a sofa cushion.
-The journalist Petra Kipphoff described the exhibition at Kunsthalle Düsseldorf in her review in Die Zeit as following: “Da hängt zum Beispiel eine riesengroße Säge an der Wand und setzt sich, dreifach, geknickt, am Boden in den Raum hinein fort; oder eine Schreibmaschine aus schwarzem Plastik sinkt lustlos in sich zusammen; oder aus einem Aschenbecher vom Format eines Goldfischteiches quellen malträtierte Zigarettenkippen.”
+Further Information: The fan-foldout invitation contains instructions on how to fold the card into a three-dimensional Mickey Mouse.
+Using the motif of the mouse for several exhibitions, Oldenburg also created a mouse museum, about which curator Kaspar König wrote an essay.
+Oldenburg is most famous for monumentalizing everyday objects into “giant objects,” such as a burger blown up to oversize proportions (1.32 by 2.13 meters).
+Floor Burger (1962) was made of foam rubber, covered with red or brown canvas and painted with latex and liquitex.
+Playing with over-dimensionality and unconventional materials, it was Oldenburg who introduced the concept of ‘soft sculpture’ to contemporary art.
+These are sculptures that could be potentially pounded like a punching bag, squeezed like a lemon, or shaken like a sofa cushion.
+The journalist Petra Kipphoff described the exhibition at Kunsthalle Düsseldorf in her Die Zeit review as follows: “Da hängt zum Beispiel eine riesengroße Säge an der Wand und setzt sich, dreifach, geknickt, am Boden in den Raum hinein fort; oder eine Schreibmaschine aus schwarzem Plastik sinkt lustlos in sich zusammen; oder aus einem Aschenbecher vom Format eines Goldfischteiches quellen malträtierte Zigarettenkippen.”
 (For example, a gigantic saw hangs on the wall and continues on the floor into the room with three bends; or a typewriter made of black plastic collapses listlessly; or maltreated cigarette butts pour out of an ashtray the size of a goldfish pond.)

 From: Petra Kipphof, Der große Weichmacher.
 Zur Claes-Oldenburg-Retrospektive in der Kunsthalle Düsseldorf, Die Zeit, 24 April 1970.
 Read full review under the following link.

 Together with Jim Dine, Marc Ratliff and Tom Wesselmann, Oldenburg co-founded the Judson Gallery at the Judson Memorial Church in 1959.
-More about this project via an invitation card for the Benefit of Judson Memorial Church.
+More about this project can be found via an invitation card for a benefit for Judson Memorial Church.

 Images: Images of the invitation and all other archival documents shown on this page are part of the online collection of Archiv der Avantgarden, Staatliche Kunstsammlungen Dresden.